Geograph Knowledgebase / FAQ

 - Do you accept multiple images per square?
 Close

-- Certainly - the points system is there to encourage people to make that extra effort to capture squares we don't have photos for yet, but we welcome additional Geograph or Supplemental images, perhaps showing a different subject, or a different time of year.
+- Certainly - the points system is there to encourage people to make that extra effort to capture squares we don't have photos for yet, but we welcome additional images, perhaps showing a different subject, or a different time of year.
 You could be gaining yourself a personal point too.

 Everyone sees things differently - feel free to give us your take on any square.
 Some squares have been done in considerable detail, helping to more fully document and add depth to a square.
 In particular, watch out for things others may have missed - the coverage maps can help with this.